41. How Much Can a Dependant Earn If I Go Bankrupt?

 Will I Still Be Able to Rent a House While Bankrupt?

-Yes, you are able to rent a house while bankrupt.
+Yes, you are able to lease a place while bankrupt.
 There is no reason why as a bankrupt you should not be able to rent other than not having good rental references or having rent still owing on a previous rental.
 It is unusual to be asked if you are bankrupt when applying to rent.
-To get more details on bankruptcy call us on 1300 795 575.
+To get more information on bankruptcy call us on 1300 795 575.